aws/aws-ec2-instance-connect-config/README.md

 This package contains the EC2 instance configuration and scripts necessary to enable AWS EC2 Instance Connect.

+This package does *not* include the build configuration or packaging for EC2's package repositories - such packaging is handled by the Amazon Linux maintainers.

 ## AuthorizedKeysCommand

 The AuthorizedKeysCommand is split into two parts, both under src/opt/aws/bin/